Essential Concepts for Mastering OOP (Object-Oriented Programming)

 • This principle involves hiding complex implementation details and showing only the essential features of an object.

-• This allows the user to interact with an object without needing to understand its internal workings.
+• This allows the user to interact with an object without understanding its internal workings.

-• In many OOP languages, abstract classes or interfaces are used to implement abstraction.
+• In many OOP languages, abstract classes or interfaces implement abstraction.

 • An abstract class cannot be instantiated and often includes one or more abstract methods that must be implemented by derived classes.